-This peanut butter sandwich cookie recipe from Thomas Keller has a sophisticated edge thanks to vanilla paste and high-quality butter, while keeping all of the sweet-salty goodness from the classic Nutter Butters on which it's based.
+This peanut butter sandwich cookie—Thomas Keller’s take on his childhood favorite cookie, as published in the Bouchon Bakery Cookbook, appeared in our 2012 Cookie Advent Calendar.
+It has a sophisticated edge thanks to vanilla paste and high-quality butter, while keeping all of the sweet-salty goodness from the classic Nutter Butters on which it’s based.

 For the Cookies

 - 3⁄4 tsp. baking powder

 - 1⁄2 cup packed light brown sugar

 - 1 1⁄2 tsp. vanilla paste, such as Nielsen-Massey

 - 1 egg

 - 1⁄4 cup peanuts, toasted and roughly chopped